Vargasavour Recipes

 • Transfer the beetroot mixture to the pot, giving the borscht its distinctive vibrant color.
 Simmer for an additional 10 minutes, stirring well to thicken the soup.

-• Chop the parley and dill, mince the garlic cloves, and add to the soup.
+• Add chopped parsley, dill, and minced garlic to the soup.
 Simmer for an additional 5 minutes to infuse the flavors.
+Turn off the heat and let it rest for 20 minutes.

 • Ladle the borscht into bowls and top each serving with a dollop of sour cream.
 Garnish with additional herbs.